investindex/TaxAdv/README.md

 If you don't have a high-deductible health plan (HDHP) for the entire year, you may not be eligible to contribute the maximum to an HSA.
 Let's say you change jobs in May and change your health insurance on June 15 from an HDHP (at your old job) to a non-HDHP (at your new job).
 HSA eligibility is determined on the first of each month, so you would be eligible for HSA contributions in January through June, the first six months of the year.
 This would reduce your maximum to 6/12 of whatever maximum would otherwise apply to you.
 You can still contribute to your HSA at any time — not just in January through June — but your maximum for that year would be cut in half.

 This simple _pro rata_ calculation is often how you determine whether your maximum contribution is reduced.
 But there is a [last month rule](https://www.hsaedge.com/2017/10/20/how-to-determine-if-you-used-the-hsa-last-month-rule/): if you're covered by an HDHP on December 1, you're eligible to contribute the maximum regardless of when that coverage began.
 So if you switched from a non-HDHP to an HDHP on October 1, you would be eligible to contribute the full maximum, not just the _pro rata_ 3/12 of the maximum.
 However, this carries a condition.
 In order for those contributions to be compliant, you must _remain_ eligible for an HSA for 12 months (the "testing period").
 So if you switched to an HDHP on October 1 and took advantage of the last month rule by maxing out your HSA, you would need to stay with an HDHP until the following October 1.
-If you didn't, you would need to withdraw the overcontribution, and you would owe normal taxes on it as well as a tax penalty of 10%.
+If you didn't, you would need to withdraw the overcontribution, and you would owe normal taxes on it as well as a 10% tax penalty.
 The last month rule applies in the [same way](https://www.hsaedge.com/2014/03/25/hsa-last-month-rule-and-testing-period-explained/) when switching between single coverage and family coverage.

 <!--
 &nbsp;